kolzchut/mediawiki-extensions-ChatbotRagContent/README.md

 ## Scenarios handled
 1. Pages updated
-2. New pages created directly in main namespace
+2. New pages created directly in an allowed namespace
-3. Pages moved to main namespace - TBD
-4. Pages moved out of main namespace - TBD
+3. Pages moved in/out of allowed namespaces